 Please document pre-university work experience on your application in the Supplemental Question #3 (List Full-Time and part-time jobs held during undergraduate or graduate studies, indicating the employer, job title, employment dates, location, and the number of hours worked per week for each position held prior to the completion of your degree).
 Your work experience prior to pursuing your undergraduate degree should not be counted in the post-university employment section of the application.

 Quantitative proficiency is assessed by looking at whether applicants have taken calculus, statistics, and/or any upper-level math courses during their undergraduate education.
-The Admissions Committee will also look at your GMAT score, and the quantitative nature of your work (if any) to determine your level of quantitative proficiency.
+The Admissions Committee will also look at your GMAT or GRE score, and the quantitative nature of your work (if any) to determine your level of quantitative proficiency.
 The curriculum at Haas includes courses that have a qualitative focus and others that are more analytical and quantitative.
 All applicants should have completed, at a minimum, a college-level mathematics or statistics course.
 Haas faculty who teach quantitative courses will assume you have mastered the basic material.
 Therefore, although there are no official course requirements, the Admissions Committee looks carefully at quantitative proficiency when making its admissions decisions.

 Applicants with a four-year bachelors degree from an Indian school are eligible for consideration.
 Applicants with a three-year Indian bachelor's degree who also hold a master's or other advanced degree are eligible for consideration.
 Applicants with a three-year Indian bachelors degree and no additional degree may apply, but are at a significant competitive disadvantage when compared to applicants with similar backgrounds and eligible education.